tmtsoftware/csw-prototype/alarms/README.md

   def getAlarms(alarmKey: AlarmKey): Future[Seq[AlarmModel]]

   /**
-   * Gets the alarm information from Redis for the matching Alarm *
+   * Gets the alarm information from the database for the matching Alarm *
    * @param key the key for the alarm
    * @return a future alarm model object